CJ-light/Rummy-game-java/README.md

 1. https://www.tutorialspoint.com/java-program-to-change-jlabel-text-after-creation

 ### Help I've recieved from other people:
 1. Victor: He helped me understand how to select multiple values in the GUI and helped me when I got errors when I was trying to create and use my generic MyStack class.
-(MyStack generic and Stack is the one using that class in my program).
+(MyStack generic and Stack is the one using that class).

 ### Help I've given:
 1. I've just talked to a lot of people, telling them how I interpret the instructions.